 Longer stays, especially during weekdays, can be discounted even more, as well as help save money on other expenses like parking the vehicle you’re traveling in.

 5. Opt for Homes Over Hotels

-Peer-to-peer home-rental sites such as Airbnb and HomeAway have made it easier than ever for travelers to find accommodations outside traditional hotels.
-And renting an entire home can be especially economical for a group willing to prepare some of their own meals, Meitis said.
+Peer-to-peer home-rental sites such as Airbnb and HomeAway have made it easier than ever for travelers who want to opt-out of a more traditional hotel room.
+And for those traveling with a group, renting an entire home can be a great way to save in more ways than one, Meitis said.

 “If traveling with a small or large group, look into renting a vacation home,” he said.
 “Splitting the cost of a three- or four-bedroom home, where you aren’t forced to eat in a restaurant for three meals a day, can make a huge difference to your budget.”

 6. Forgo Fridays Off